Face's Music Party

-Face's Music Party is an American children's television series produced by Jonas & Co., Nickelodeon Productions and Nickelodeon Animation Studio that premiered on Nickelodeon on June 3, 2022.
+Face's Music Party is an American children's television series produced by Jonas & Co., Nickelodeon Productions and Nickelodeon Animation Studio that premiered on Nickelodeon on June 3, 2022 and ended on December 11, 2023.

 Premise

 The series is hosted by longtime Nick Jr. mascot Face, now voiced by Cedric L. Williams.
 Face VJs modern pop hits and revamped nursery rhymes in this series, combining animation and live action.